 Preview Hospital Medicine Basics on Youtube

 To make sure you've covered all the material you need for the FPHM Exam, we recommend you combine one of our comprehensive Internal Medicine reviews like the Internal Medicine Video Board Review or Internal Medicine Core with our Hospital Medicine Basics videos.
 First, you'll find 64% of your FPHM exam blueprint in the comprehensive resource you choose, then you'll find the other 36% of the knowledge you need in our Hospital Medicine Basics.
-It includes 5 videos with 2 expert speakers who cover the FPHM exam blueprint in 3 hours!
-It also includes a 40+ page syllabus and 3 CME credits and MOC points.
+It includes five videos with two expert speakers who cover the FPHM exam blueprint in three hours!
+It also includes a 40+ page syllabus and three CME credits and MOC points.

 FPHM Exam Pass Rates

-For the past 5 years, the pass rate for the FPHM exam has steadily remained in the 85-97% range.
-Comparatively, 95% of physicians (on average) who take the ABIM MOC Internal Medicine Exam pass, and the number of physicians taking that exam is much higher.
+For the past five years, the pass rate for the FPHM exam has steadily remained in the 88-97% range.
+Comparatively, 96% of physicians (on average) who take the ABIM MOC Internal Medicine Exam pass, and the number of physicians taking that exam is much higher.

 How to Maintain Your Hospitalist Designation